 Instructions

-- Reserve 1 cup of cooled elderberry syrup to make the gummies.
-You can store the rest of the elderberry syrup in an air tight container in the fridge for about 2-3 months.
+- You can store the elderberry syrup in an airtight container or mason jar in the fridge for 2-3 months.

 Notes

-How long to elderberry gummies last?
+How long do elderberry gummies last?

-How many gummies should you consumer?
+How many gummies should I take?

 Nutrition Information: